Ganciclovir for Acute Respiratory Failure

 The trial does not specify if you need to stop taking your current medications, but you cannot have used anti-CMV drugs like ganciclovir within seven days before joining the trial.

-Is ganciclovir generally safe for humans?
+Is there any evidence suggesting that ganciclovir is likely to be safe for humans?

 MB